SGD with Coordinate Sampling: Theory and Practice: Mathematical Background

 Throughout the paper, the gradient generator is denoted by $g_h(\cdot, \xi)$ where the parameter $h\geq 0$ represents the underlying bias as claimed in the next assumption.
-This level of generality allows to include zeroth order estimate as discussed right after the assumption.
+This level of generality allows to include zeroth-order estimate as discussed right after the assumption.

 \begin{assumption} [Biased gradient] There exists a constant $c\geq 0$ such that: \end{assumption}